Building the UK’s First Public Sector Cloud

 To extract the most out of a resource, you need the most suitable equipment, meaning choice in cloud was essential.
 That’s why we developed a greater focus on multi-cloud, providing the ability to mix and match multiple cloud technologies on a single, secure, sovereign cloud platform.
 A cloud built for critical public sector workloads – a true Public Sector Cloud.

 Offering a platform that could deliver benefits for all public sector organisations, at all levels of digital maturity, meant developing a cloud that could offer choice, assurance, and flexibility.

-Our multi-cloud platform utilises virtualisation technology clouds such as VMware, so you can host your existing legacy workloads, making cloud migration much less disruptive.
+Our multi-cloud platform utilises virtualisation technology clouds such as VMware, so you can lift and shift existing legacy workloads, making cloud adoption much less disruptive.
 If at any point in the future your organisation decides to be more ambitious, utilising cloud technologies such as Azure or OpenStack, you already have a digital foundation to build upon.

 A Public Sector Cloud needs critical assurance.
 Data is valuable, but it’s also sensitive.
 Our platform has uncompromising assurance, can host above-OFFICIAL workloads, and no data ever leaves the island.
 But a public sector cloud also needs to be uncompromisable in order to instil trust.
 The intangibility of cloud makes organisations wary, and this is still an inhibition that needs tackling further.
 UKCloud is the only UK sovereign Strategic Cloud Provider with government-approved secure facilities and security cleared staff, bringing the power of cloud services into the most secure and sensitive environments – and we make it easy to connect and share information across many networks.